olcf-tutorials/hands_on_containers_on_frontier/README.md

 Open the `submit.slurm` to see how we load the modules and run LAMMPS with the container.
 Try submitting the job and see it work.

+**Pause for Exercise:** Navigate to `exercises/2_apptainermodule` and complete the exercise

 ## OLCF provided base images

-OLCF provides a few base container images that aim to be compatible with specific Programming Environment (PE) versions provided by Cray on Frontier.
+OLCF provides a few base container images that aim to be compatible with specific Programming Environment (PE) versions provided by HPE on Frontier.
 The base image will have installed in it the compiler, the MPICH version, and ROCm version that matches those in the specified PE version.
 You can see the [Containers on Frontier docs section on base